-Install and Configure Temporal Polyfill in Vite: Production Guide
+Install and Configure Temporal Polyfill in Vite

-npm install @js-temporal/polyfill --save-exact
+npm install @js-temporal/polyfill --save-exact # pin: arithmetic must not change silently

 // vite.config.ts